Actifio/actifiodataveilmasking/README.md

 * Development Server or Servers (Non-Production Side – uses the masked DB)

 For PoC we could use just one server for the entire process (we don’t need three).
-But in production it would not be normal to run run masking and non-production activities on the production server.
+But in production it would not be normal to run production, masking and non-production activities all on the production server.

 For each stage of the process use a different database name.
 For instance: